This is part of my current FIDO2 projects.

-This is the bootstrap program for the Linux/m68k kernel.
-Current versions are here.
+This was the bootstrap program for the Linux/m68k kernel from TOS.

 that gives access to NVRAM (also known as CMOS RAM) in the